 Key Stage 5

-Finally, our Key Stage 5 offers two areas of study; A-Level Design and Technology: Product Design (3-D Design) which helps students take a broad view of design and technology, develop their capacity to design and make products and appreciate the complex relations between design, materials, manufacture and marketing and BTEC National Diploma Level 3 (Fashion & Clothing) which enables students to explore the different areas of the fashion, textiles and clothing industry, equipping them with practical and vocational skills, as well as developing their academic and creative potential.
+Finally, our Key Stage 5 curriculum offer is A Level Design and Technology: Product Design which helps students take a broad view of design and technology, develop their capacity to design and make products and appreciate the complex relations between design, materials, manufacture and marketing.